12 New York City Unique Experiences

 Madison Square Garden| ©Hellotickets

-One of the most fascinating shows you can attend in the United States is an NBA game.
-Whether it's because basketball is your passion or because you want to experience the madness and atmosphere that this sport awakens in New York, it's a unique experience that you have to live at least once in your life.
+One of the most fascinating spectacles you can attend in the United States is an NBA game.
+Whether basketball is your passion or you simply want to experience the excitement and electric atmosphere this sport creates in New York, it’s a unique experience you have to live at least once in your life.

-There are two NBA teams in New York fighting for the title, competing from October to April in the National Basketball League:
+There are two NBA teams in New York vying for the title and competing from October through April in the National Basketball Association:

 • The New York Knicks play at the legendary Madison Square Garden, located in downtown Manhattan.